 We love that trout and salmon are great for most puppies with allergies.
-Most dogs aren’t allergic to fish, when they have a poultry or pork allergy.
+Most dogs aren’t allergic to fish when they have a poultry or pork allergy.
 So this food is ideal for dogs that may have a sensitive stomach when it comes to any type of meat protein.

 Natural Balance Limited Ingredient Lamb

 Natural Balance’s limited ingredient formula has a single animal protein source.
 In this case, the LID formula is Lamb with Brown rice.
 This formula is not grain-free, which means it’s great for dogs that aren’t resistant to grain, but still, need high-quality dog food.
-It is a Gluten-free recipe which is great for dogs that do have sensitive stomachs from a potential Gluten intolerance.
+It is a Gluten-free recipe that is great for dogs that do have sensitive stomachs from a potential Gluten intolerance.

-This limited ingredient formula contains essential amino acids that promote muscle maintenance.
+This limited-ingredient formula contains essential amino acids that promote muscle maintenance.
 It works well for all different dog breeds.
-The Lamb as a single protein source, is usually a winner taste-wise for even some of the pickiest pups.
+The Lamb as a single protein source is usually a winner taste-wise for even some of the pickiest pups.

 We love that the Natural Balance brand is synonymous with quality.
-This formula is fairly budget-friendly, while containing high-quality natural ingredients to keep your dog’s nutritional needs satisfied.
+This formula is fairly budget-friendly while containing high-quality natural ingredients to keep your dog’s nutritional needs satisfied.

 Poultry Free Dog Food Buyer’s Guide